 Of course, trying the food is one of the most awaited aspects of an excursion.
 In Hua Hin, there are restaurants situated in almost every corner, depending on your personal preference.
 Some restaurants offer a great view of the beach.
 Whatever type of food you fancy, and even if you are in a budget, there is something for you.

-Hua Hin’s great atmosphere and scenery contribute to Hua Hin’s reputation as the perfect photoshoot location.
+Hua Hin’s great atmosphere and scenery contribute to Hua Hin’s reputation as the perfect location for portrait street photography.
 Hua Hin has tons of attractions and places for sightseeing – even if you prefer budget-friendly and cheap excursions.
 These places are perfect for a photoshoot, whether professional or not:

 - The Venezia Hua Hin — a Venice-themed park with a canal and amusement facilities, it would surely entertain the kids.